lizhihao1212/PAD-Web-Page/index.md

 ### Project and Jupyter Notebook
 The following link is the older project I did [File](https://github.com/lizhihao1212/lizhihao1212.github.io)

-This following link is our STA 141B Final Project [File](https://github.com/lizhihao1212/Final-Project)
+This following link is our STA 141B Final Project [File](http://htmlpreview.github.io/?https://github.com/lizhihao1212/Final-Project/blob/master/STA%2B141%2BB%2BProject%2BFinal%2BDraft.html)

-If you want directly to the HTML Part of our Final Project, Just Click the following [link](http://htmlpreview.github.io/?https://github.com/lizhihao1212/Final-Project/blob/master/STA%2B141%2BB%2BProject%2BFinal%2BDraft.html)
+If you want directly to the Portflio of our Final Project, Just Click the following [link](https://github.com/lizhihao1212/Final-Project)